 - A frequent occurance in The Elder Scrolls series:

-- The Elder Scrolls III: Morrowind starts with you waking up on a prison ship and being ordered to speak to a sequence of Imperial officials who ask you questions about your background, allowing you to customize your character.
+- Morrowind starts with you waking up on a prison ship and being ordered to speak to a sequence of Imperial officials who ask you questions about your background, allowing you to customize your character.
 Notably, you cannot toggle the third-person view until you've picked your appearance.
 The most noticeable effect is that the camera height in first person will move up or down if you pick one of the taller or shorter races.

-- In The Elder Scrolls IV: Oblivion's tutorial level, you select your Birthsign and Class, which convey innate abilities and skill specialties, when the Emperor and his bodyguard ask the player character about them partway through.
+- In Oblivion's tutorial level, you select your Birthsign and Class, which convey innate abilities and skill specialties, when the Emperor and his bodyguard ask the player character about them partway through.
 The bodyguard might lampshade it if your Class is completely at odds with the skills you've used thus far.

-- The Elder Scrolls V: Skyrim opens with you in a cart taking you towards your execution by beheading.
+- Skyrim opens with you in a cart taking you towards your execution by beheading.
 You cannot move freely, but you can look around and trade a few phrases with fellow prisoners, before an Imperial official in charge of the execution asks you about your race and name for the records.

 - Mass Effect 2 opens with a surprise attack on the Normandy where you control Shepard, clad from head to toe in N7 armour, rushing to the cockpit to save Joker.
 Only after that you get to customise their appearance (before then you could only pick their gender).